|Nutrition Facts (per serving)|

-Pour the milk over the panko crumbs in a small bowl and stir well.
+Pour milk over panko breadcrumbs in a small bowl and stir well.
 Set aside.

-Chop the shrimp coarsely (big pieces is ideal) and flake the crabmeat into pieces about the same size as the shrimp.
+Chop shrimp coarsely (big pieces are ideal) and flake crabmeat into pieces about the same size as shrimp.

-Combine the crab and shrimp with the softened panko, celery, onion, pickle, lemon juice, dill (optional), black pepper, and cayenne.
+Combine crab and shrimp with softened panko, celery, onion, pickle, lemon juice, dried dill (if using), black pepper, and cayenne pepper.

 Add just enough mayo to moisten.
-Adjust the salt to taste.
+Adjust salt to taste.

-Chill the salad for an hour or more to allow the flavors to combine and develop before serving.
+Chill salad for an hour or more to allow flavors to combine and develop before serving.